VertualDart/ash/README.md

 # Phase 1: Text based prototype

-- python script to send messages to qwen3.5:4b and get responses
+- python script to send messages to qwen3.5:4b and get responses - COMPLETED

-- write system prompts to force the model to handle standard python system commands, like using os or subprocess libraries
+- write system prompts to force the model to handle standard python system commands, like using os or subprocess libraries - WORKING ON IT

 - perhaps add personality (either now or in phase 2)